razorpay/blade/.changeset/sixty-rice-remain.md

 '@razorpay/blade': patch
 ---

-fix(blade): File upload does not fire change input when file is dropped
+fix(blade): File upload does not fire change , input event when file is dropped